Olivera2708/MateriAIUnreal/README.md

 ## 📄 License

-MateriAI is free to use in **personal and commercial Unity projects**.
+MateriAI is free to use in **personal and commercial Unreal projects**.
 Redistribution, resale, or uploading to asset stores is **not permitted**.

 See [LICENSE.md](./LICENSE.md) for full terms.